swarnendubiswas/dotemacs/README.md

 # GNU Emacs

 I use GNU Emacs as my primary editor on a GNU/Linux platform.
-This repository lists my customizations tailored according to my preferences.
-This setup should work for a GNU/Linux platform.
+This repository lists my preferred customizations.
+The setup should work on a GNU/Linux platform.

 Most of the included customizations are from the Internet.
 Suggestions and pull requests are welcome.